jpruzcuen/DL-Mini-Deep-Learning-Framework/README.md

 ### Files (alphabetical order)
+_test.py_ - File with all functions and modules.
+Used to obtain one run of the entire project using default values.
+Useful for quick tests or demonstrations.

+**!!
+Notice:** This repository is in working progress to improve the readability of the project.
+The functions and modules are being split into smaller files according to functionality.
+Although this is being done to make the project easier to work with and handle, _test.py_ is functionally complete and can be run to obtain results of the entire project  **!!**

 ### Project overview
 The framework has a superclass _Module_ which is used to pass features between subclasses.
 There are four types of subclasses: